admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * Festo Plugins working
 * "Jump" function changed, as Asset is no longer IReferable nor Key and therefore could only be searched by "GlobalReference"
+* try using AasxPluginBase for all plugins, including AasxPluginBomStructure, AasxPluginExportTable, AasxPluginMtpViewer, AasxPluginPlotting, AasxPluginWebBrowser, 2 x Festo plugin